nishanthmessi/notes-app/README.md

 #Server changes Create a .env file

-add your mongodb url with new collection add jwt secret add port
+add your mongodb url with new collection, add jwt secret, add port,
 #Client changes -- Open vite.config.js.
 Change the target url to localhost which you are currently running the server. eg: (http://localhost:5000)

 #Guest Login -- email: testuser@mail.com, password: 11112222